The Blackest Bird (2007), has been translated into thirteen languages.

 Kill the Poor was made into a film, produced by John Malkovich's Mr. Mudd Productions, starring David Krumholtz (Numbers) and Paul Calderon (21 Grams), screenplay by Daniel Handler (aka Lemony Snickett), and directed by Alan Taylor (Homicide, Sopranos, Deadwood, Game of Thrones, Thor).

-Kill the Poor was one of the first films shown at the initial Tribeca Film Festival.
+Kill the Poor was one of the first films shown at the first Tribeca Film Festival.

 The award winning film made from Kill Kill Faster Faster, starring Lisa Ray (Water), Gil Bellows (The Weatherman), and Esai Morales (NYPD Blue), was directed by Gareth Roberts.
 Although Kill Kill Faster Faster won awards at film festivals all over the world, it has never been released in the United States.